Jazpy/adnator/README.md

 `focal_population_times` (optional): list of integers detailing how many generations in the past to sample the individuals in `focal_populations`, defaults to sampling from the present (0 generations in the past).

-`reference_populations` (optional): list of strings corresponding to population IDs, aDNAtor will only simulate ground-truth FASTA sequences for these individuals, without introducing any kind of alterations.
+`reference_populations` (optional): list of strings corresponding to population IDs. aDNAtor will only simulate ground-truth FASTA sequences for these individuals, without introducing any kind of alterations.

 `reference_population_sizes` (optional): list of integers detailing how many individuals to simulate for each